Alessandra Ambrosio & Gisele Coria Rock Matching Tiny Bikinis For Swimwear Shoot

 Former Victoria’s Secret angel Alessandra Ambrosio is matching swimwear with fellow model and friend Gisele Coria.
 The twosome both sported a seriously skimpy bikini look from their new swimwear brand Gal Floripa – which the duo recently launched alongside Alessandra’s sister Aline Ambrosio – as they posed for the camera for a new swimwear shoot.

-The new snap was uploaded to Gal Floripa’s official Instagram account on March 21 and showed the stunning duo posing back to back as they proudly flaunted their toned bodies in their string two pieces.
+The new snap was uploaded to Gal Floripa’s official Instagram account on March 21 and showed the stunning duo posing back to back as they proudly flaunted their toned bodies in their string two-pieces.

 Alessandra opted for the darker brown version of the string swimwear piece as she posed for the camera with her bestie, while Gisele sported the red version of the skimpy bikini number.